mattermost/mattermost-developer-documentation/site/content/blog/2020-02-10-maintaining-consistency-in-codebases-with-go-vet.md

 Maintaining success in a large open-source project is one of the key objectives of Mattermost.
 We have hundreds of contributors and we want to create a project that could serve as a model in the Go community.
-Having said that, following idiomatic Go principles is the thing that we care most while maintaining our code consistency.
+Having said that, following idiomatic Go principles is the thing that we care most about while maintaining our code consistency.
 For this specific task, we utilized `go vet` and with this blog post, I would like to explain how we pushed the limits of this tool by extending it.